mkieblesz/local-workspace/README.md

 ### Testing

 When contributing ensure that entire setup works both for host and docker workflows.
-Please

-To test host workflow please look at `tests/test_host.sh` and `tests/test_docker.sh` scripts.
-Running them will copy current repository to temporary location and run full workflow setup with timing.
+To test workflows please look at `tests/test_host.sh` and `tests/test_docker.sh` scripts.
+Running them will copy this repository to temporary location and run full workflow setup with timing.

-You need to pass CF_USERNAME and CF_PASSWORD to the script to test with pulling and loading cms fixtures, otherwise healtcheck is going to fail.
+You need to pass `CF_USERNAME` and `CF_PASSWORD` to the script to test with pulling and loading cms fixtures, otherwise healtchech at the end will fail since services need landing pages to be present in cms database.

 ```bash
 export CF_USERNAME=<cf-username>